Nick689/CustomPOS/Readme.md

 *  *DIV* is the reference for miscellaneous item, it has editable name.
 *  '  Single quote at the beginning of the name indicate a comment.

-Quantity management:  Before adjusting item quantity record you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and difference with current quantity for every items.
-It is advised to keep adjusted yours sales/arrivals records instead of forcing item quantity record without justification.
+Quantity check:  Instead of forcing stock quantity records without any justification, you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and the difference with current quantity for every items.

-Inventory:  There is no inventory module.
-"Inventory" is managed in CustomPOS as a special customer whose every invoiced item will be 0 priced (the purpose for the "FREE" button).
+Inventory:  There is no inventory module in CustomPOS, however you can adjust the stock by invoicing to a special "Inventory" customer the properly signed quantity of 0 priced item (the purpose for the "FREE" button).

 Stock moving, stock management:  See "Inventory", operate the same way.